The Principles of Diffusion Models: It o's Formula: The Chain Rule for Random Processes

-In this section, we apply Itô's formula from \Cref{eq:Ito-scalar} to derive the Fokker–Planck equation, a PDE that characterizes the time evolution of the probability density $ p_t(\rvx) $ associated with the $ D $-dimensional diffusion process defined by the SDE in \Cref{eq:sde}.
+In this section, we apply It\^o's formula from \Cref{eq:Ito-scalar} to derive the Fokker–Planck equation, a PDE that characterizes the time evolution of the probability density $ p_t(\rvx) $ associated with the $ D $-dimensional diffusion process defined by the SDE in \Cref{eq:sde}.